Johnson & Johnson (JNJ). Below are some highlights from the above linked analysis:

 4. Graham Number

-JNJ is trading at a discount to 1.) and 3.) above.
-The stock is trading at a 10.9% discount to its calculated fair value of $70.24.
-JNJ earned a Star in this section since it is trading at a fair value.
+JNJ is trading at a premium to all four valuations above.
+The stock is trading at a 47.4% premium to its calculated fair value of $58.16.
+JNJ did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: